 When possible, it is better to keep both IPv4 and IPv6 addresses enabled.
 For example, using only IPv6 can cause some accessibility issues, as only about one third of the internet supports IPv6 addresses.

 Likewise, disabling IPv6 can cause certain problems, especially if your router is already using an IPv6 address.
-However, you should keep IPv6 enabled even if you use an IPv4 network.
+However, you should keep IPv6 enabled even if you use an IPv4 network or install a VPN that supports IPv6, like NordVPN.
 Otherwise, some Windows features (like Quick Assist) might not work properly.

 IPv6 and VPNs